R

 Doug Okuniewicz: Idaho Republican Incumbent for Senate District 3

-Doug Okuniewicz is a Republican member of the Idaho State Senate, representing District 3 in northern Idaho.
-He is seeking re-election in the May 19, 2026, Republican primary.
-Okuniewicz, who lives in Hayden, was first elected to the Senate in November 2022 and currently serves as chairman of the Senate Transportation Committee.
-He is an incumbent in his first full Senate term.
+Doug Okuniewicz is a Republican member of the Idaho State Senate representing District 3 in northern Idaho, which covers portions of Kootenai County.
+Okuniewicz, who lives in Hayden, is seeking re-election in the May 19, 2026 Republican primary.
+He was first elected to the Senate in November 2022 and is currently serving his second term, as documented by the Idaho Legislature.

 Background